 Board of Directors

-UT Health Science Center Department of Family and Community Medicine
+University of Texas Health Science Center, Department of Family and Community Medicine

 Community First Health Plans

 Priti Mody-Bailey, MD

 Principle Consultant in Managed Care